Bad Diabetic Club

 🎧 Listen now on YouTube, Spotify, Apple Podcasts & all major platforms

-Disclaimer: This podcast is for educational and informational purposes only and should not be considered medical advice.
-Always consult your healthcare provider before making changes to your treatment or medication.
+Disclaimer: This content is for educational and informational purposes only and should not replace personalized medical advice.
+Always consult your healthcare provider before making changes to your diabetes management.

 Disclaimer